MEITREX/common_test/README.md

-# Test utility for GITS
+# Test utility for MEITREX

-This repository contains utility classes for tests in GITS.
+This repository contains utility classes for tests in MEITREX.

 ## How to add this repository to your project